Brazilian waxing is one of the most popular and most talked about hair removal methods.

 What Exactly is Brazilian Waxing?

-A Brazilian wax is the removal of everything down there and I literally mean everything.
+What is a a Brazilian wax?
+Simply put, it’s the removal of everything down there and I literally mean everything.

 It’s a totally hair-free bikini area.
 So it’s really different from a bikini line hair removal.